egrivel/pbp/documentation/getting-started.md

 In order to use the PBP module, three things must be provided:

 - A _container_ element named `pbp-container` where the paginated content will be displayed.
+The container element should be empty; it will be populated by PBP.
 - A _content_ element named `pbp-content` that contains the content to be paginated.
+The content element should be placed _outside_ of the container element.
 - A call to the `pbpPaginate()` function to start pagination.

 ### Container Element